ibm-cloud-docs/virtualization/install-vmware-centos-5x-64-bit.md

 ## Bridging the private network
 You will then be prompted with the following question, which can be answered as **yes** or **no**:
-*“Do you wish to configure another bridged network?”
+*“Do you want to configure another bridged network?”

 If you plan on running services or other applications off of your private network, then proceed with “yes” to this question (unless you know you will not be using the private network), and a network bridge is create to your private network.
 After you press enter, it will automatically use eth0 as the interface, as that is the only one left available (since you only have two network cards in the server).